material-motion/material-motion/GLOSSARY.md

 ## target

-A target is the entity to which a Plan is meant to be applied.
+A target is the entity to which a Plan is meant to be applied, such as an element or a Timeline.

-An element is a target.
-A Timeline could also be a target.